antoinesylvia/Texas_Heat_Raceway/FORMULAS_TEXAS_HEAT_RACEWAY.md

   - Potential Energy at the Top of Incline (from Part 3: Potential Energy).
   - Final Kinetic Energy at the finish line (from Part 4: Energy Loss).

+## Coefficient of Friction

+- Coefficient of Friction: Determine the coefficient of friction between the car's wheels and the track.

+- Why it applies: The coefficient of friction is key to understanding the interaction between the car and the track surface, which directly impacts speed, stability, and energy loss.

+- Formula: μ = F_friction / N

+- Required Data:

+  - Friction Force (from Part 3: Frictional Force).
+  - Normal Force (can be estimated from the weight of the car, g from Part 2: Gravitational Acceleration).